holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 From oldest to newest, in the newly created source chains, the records are:

 1. `DNA`, recording the hash of the DNA to be used to validate all subsequent source chain actions,
-2. `AgentValidationPkg`, providing proof that this participant is allowed to participate in this hApp ([see more](https://www.holochain.org/how-does-it-work/) in Holochain: How does it work?),
+2. `AgentValidationPkg`, providing proof that this participant is allowed to participate in this hApp (see more in [Holochain: How does it work?](https://www.holochain.org/how-does-it-work/)),
 3. A `Create` action which records the author's `AgentID`, which is their public key and serves as their ID in the network and its graph database.

 As agents begin writing posts, comments, and links to the DHT, you'll see the following records appear:

-4. `InitComplete`, indicating that all coordinator zomes have had a chance to do initial setup, then
+4. `InitComplete`, indicating that all coordinator zomes have had a chance to do initial setup (which may include writing actions between action 3 and this action), then
 5. Whatever actions the agent takes after that.

 The two application UI windows let you interact with the application and see what is working, what is not working, and how data propagates when we take particular actions.